gSchool/usaa-preassessment-block/pre-assessment-survey.md

 * id: 7f7eec8a-ba17-4ae7-9f72-5667b74b0f76
 * title: Continuous Delivery
 ##### !question
-Select all that apply:
+My dev team
 ##### !end-question
 ##### !options
-* Trunk/master is always in a deployable state.
+* Maintains trunk/master in a deployable state at all times.
-* My team prioritizes keeping software in a deployable state over working on new features.
+* Prioritizes keeping software in a deployable state over working on new features.
-* Fast feedback on quality and deployability of the system is available to all of my team members.
+* Makes fast feedback on quality and deployability of the system available to all of team members.
-* Fixes to the software are made quickly when it is discovered that the system isn't deployable.
+* Makes fixes to the software quickly when we discover that the system isn't deployable.
-* My team can deploy to production or end users on demand at any time.
+* Can deploy to production or end users on demand at any time.
 ##### !end-options
 ##### !answer
-* Trunk/master is always in a deployable state.
+* can deploy to production or end users on demand at any time.
 ##### !end-answer
 ##### !explanation
 ##### !end-explanation